Stuart Forster writes a product review of the PNY Mobee Gimbal Stabiliser for smartphones.

 The battery life of the gimbal is approximately 12 hours.
 If required, an external power source can be connected by USB.

 The PNY Mobile Gimbal Stabiliser has made a positive first impression on me.
-It is priced at £69.99.
+It has a recommended retail price of £69.99.

 Want to see more?
 You can view an official PNY video about the PNY Mobee Gimbal Stabiliser on YouTube.